-The role of basic demographic factors in shaping wealth accumulation is profound, yet often underappreciated.
+The role of basic demographic factors in shaping wealth accumulation is profound yet often underappreciated.
 And even though demographics are in some sense separate from the two other factors we explore-human capital formation and inheritance-they are also thoroughly intertwined.

 Consider the basic demographic element of aging.
 Aging is strongly associated with accumulation of wealth (Figure 3).
-Mean private wealth (all races using the 2016, 2019 surveys) does not rise above \$100,000 until respondents hit age 29, after which point it rises, more or less steadily, peaking at just under \$1.7 million at age 57, before declining steadily through retirement and into old age.
+Mean private wealth (of all races, using the 2016 and 2019 waves of the SCF) does not rise above \$100,000 until respondents hit age 29, after which point it rises more or less steadily before peaking at just under \$1.7 million when respondents reach age 57, and then it declines steadily through retirement and into old age.
 The median wealth-age profile is considerably shallower than what is observed for the mean but is still driven by aging.
-In the late-twenties, median wealth starts to climb, bit by bit, but does not crest at \$200,000 until age 46.
-Median private wealth flattens out as families enter retirement age, peaking at \$530,000 at age 69, and declines from that point on.
+When survey respondents are in their late-twenties, median wealth starts to climb, bit by bit, but it does not crest at \$200,000 until respondents reach age 46.
+Median private wealth flattens out as families enter retirement age, peaking at \$530,000 when family heads are 69 and declining from that point on.

 The reasons behind this relationship between age and wealth are numerous.
 Wealth accumulates over time, as interest compounds, careers mature, and assets rise in value.
 Earnings tend to rise-up to a point-across a worker's career, building up savings and retirement account balances.
 With a greater number of years for paying down mortgages and for markets to push up housing prices, families build housing wealth as their tenure grows.
 The probability of receiving an inheritance also rises steadily as people age (Figure 4).
-In 2016-19, less than 15 percent of families with respondents under the age 40 had ever received an inheritance.
-Among those with respondents aged 70 to 74, 36 percent had received an inheritance.
+In the combined data from the 2016 and 2019 surveys, less than 15 percent of families with respondents under the age 40 had ever received an inheritance.
+Among families with respondents aged 70 to 74, 36 percent had received an inheritance.